-If they are already health-conscious, I may get them some umeboshi plums, high quality salt or olive oil, and aged 18 years balsamic vinegar.
+If they are already health-conscious, I may get them some umeboshi plums, high-quality salt or olive oil, and aged balsamic vinegar.
 It’s yum and fun for foodies who love to cook.
-For the ladies, I might get some really yummy products for their skin like or make-up brushes like from Eco Tools.
+For the ladies, I might get some really yummy products for their skin like make-up brushes like from Eco Tools.
 I think, “What do they already use that I can I vegan-ize or eco-ify?”
 I like to pick something that they will love so much that they’ll continue to purchase it.

 Essentially, gift-giving is a wonderful opportunity to inspire and excite people about the things that you love that is better for their health and the planet.
 If you’re on the hunt for kind gifts, my ultimate vegan gift guide includes a bunch of options.

 Last but not least, if you’re stressed about gift shopping this season, try to let it go.
 There’s no need to get caught up in spending and giving a ton of stuff.
 If the expense and effort of shopping for gifts feels like a burden or obligation you don’t have to do it.
 Give what your heart wants to give, whether that means an act of kindness or a tangible gift handpicked or handmade by you for someone you love, or even gifting yourself a year or two off from the gift-giving business.
 Whatever feels best to you.